 At the inception of each loan subject to the guarantee provided by us, we recognize the guarantee liability at fair value in accordance with ASC 460-10, which incorporates the expectation of potential future payments under the guarantee and takes into both non-contingent and contingent aspects of the guarantee.
 Subsequent to the loan's inception, the guarantee liability is composed of two components: (i) ASC Topic 460 component; and (ii) ASC Topic 450 component.
 The liability recorded based on ASC Topic 460 is determined on a loan by loan basis and it is reduced when we are released from the underlying risk, i.e., as the loan is repaid by the borrower or when the funding partner is compensated in the event of a default.
 This component is a stand ready obligation which is not subject to the probable threshold used to record a contingent obligation.
-When we are released from the stand ready liability upon expiration of the underlying loan, we record a corresponding amount as "Other net revenue" in the combined and consolidated statement of comprehensive income.
-For the period from the inception date to December 31, 2016 and the year ended December 31, 2017, revenues recognized related to releasing of guarantee liabilities are immaterial.
-In the year ended December 31, 2018, revenue recognized related to releasing of guarantee liabilities is RMB25.0 million.
+When we are released from the stand ready liability upon expiration of the underlying loan, we record a corresponding amount as "Revenue from releasing of guarantee liabilities" in the combined and consolidated statement of comprehensive income.
 The other component is a contingent liability determined based on probable loss considering the actual historical performance and current conditions, representing the obligation to make future payouts under the guarantee liability in excess of the stand-ready liability, measured using the guidance in ASC Topic 450.
 The ASC Topic 450 contingent component is determined on a collective basis and loans with similar risk characteristics are pooled into cohorts for purposes of measuring incurred losses.
-The ASC 450 contingent component is recognized as part of operating expenses in the combined and consolidated statement of comprehensive income.
-At all times the rec
+The ASC 450 contingent component is recognized as part of expense on guarantee liabilities in the combined and consolidated statement of comprehensive income.
+At all times the recognized liability (including the stand ready liability and contingent liability) is at least equal to the probable estimated losses of the guarantee portfolio.

-As of December 31, 2017 and 2018, the contractual amounts of the outstanding loans subject to guarantee by us were estimated to be RMB10,844.7 million and RMB40,770.7 million (US\$607.0million), respectively.
-The approximate term of guarantee compensation service ranged from 1 month to 12 months, as of December 31, 2017 and 2018.
-As of December 31, 2017 and 2018, the contractual amounts of the outstanding loans not subject to guarantee by us were estimated to be RMB160.2 million and RMB960.8 million, respectively.
+As of December 31, 2018 and 2019, the contractual amounts of the outstanding loans subject to guarantee by us were estimated to be RMB40,770.7 million and RMB47,189.5 million (US\$6,788 million), respectively.
+The approximate term of guarantee compensation service ranged from 1 month to 24 months, as of December 31, 2018 and 2019.
+As of December 31, 2018 and 2019, the contractual amounts of the outstanding loans not subject to guarantee by us were estimated to be RMB960.8 million and RMB4,002.8 million, respectively